dy/piezo/README.md

 # 🎧 lino

-Low-level microlanguage with common syntax, linear/static memory and compiling to 0-runtime WASM, made for the purpose of audio processing. <!-- It also has smooth operator and organic sugar. -->
+Microlanguage with common syntax, linear/static memory and compiling to 0-runtime WASM, made for the purpose of audio processing. <!-- It also has smooth operator and organic sugar. -->

 <!--[Motivation](./docs/motivation.md)  |  [Documentation](./docs/reference.md)  |  [Examples](./docs/examples.md).-->